The Critical Care Team

 He started his paramedic career in the Royal Navy before joining the London Ambulance Service and then moving to Hampshire in 2008, completing his BSc in Paramedic Practice at Portsmouth University.
 He is now studying towards an MSc at Southampton, and when not working or studying, you’ll find him teaching his two year old daughter to paddleboard- so far, so good, he tells us!

-Simon is a Consultant Anaesthetist and the Director of Major Trauma at University Hospital Southampton.
+Simon is a Consultant Anaesthetist.
 He spent sixteen years with the RAF and has been working in helicopter prehospital care since 2006 including in Afghanistan (RAF), Australia (Careflight) and in the UK first with Thames Valley & Chiltern Air Ambulance and with the Hampshire & Isle of Wight Air Ambulance since 2012.
 Away from work he is married with two children and when time allows he loves skiing and flying light aircraft as a private pilot.

 - Stuart Mayor - Pilot